silky1708/Web.Dev/README.md

 # Web.Dev
-This repository contains all my attempts at making webpages(websites)
+This repository contains my attempts at making websites